 The Future of Yerba Buena Gardens

-The Yerba Buena Gardens property is currently undergoing a significant transfer of ownership from the State Successor Agency called the Office of Community Investment and Infrastructure (OCII) to the City of San Francisco’s Department of Real Estate under the City Administrator’s Office.
+The Yerba Buena Gardens property has undergone a significant transfer of ownership from the State Successor Agency called the Office of Community Investment and Infrastructure (OCII) to the City of San Francisco’s Department of Real Estate under the City Administrator’s Office.
 Yerba Buena Alliance is committed to continuing the legacy of community engagement that solidified Yerba Buena Garden’s place as a model of community-led development around the country and around the world.

 History of Yerba Buena Gardens